A New Mountain Every Weekend

 With a Mechanical Engineering degree from the prestigious MIT, and several years of experience already under his belt, Hal Dick, as he was known, set off to Germany in 1928 to study the German Zeppelin design.

-His assignment was to document as much as he could about the German’s airship building program, and to share that information with the engineering staff in America.
+His assignment was to document the German airship program and share that information with the engineering staff in America.

 Harold was not only methodical in this endeavor, but very detailed.
 He kept copies of all of his correspondence which included drawings, images, technical documents, flight records and letters.